-Alpha-lipoic acid has been shown to have a positive effect on nerve conduction and reduced neuropathic pain.
+Alpha-lipoic acid has been shown to have a positive effect on nerve conduction and to reduce neuropathic pain.
 A small 2017 study found that alpha-lipoic acid was useful in protecting against oxidative damage in people with diabetic neuropathy.

 Acetyl-L-carnitine is an amino acid and antioxidant.
 It may raise energy levels, create healthy nerve cells, and reduce pain in people with neuropathy.
-It can be taken as a supplement.
-A typical dosage is 500 mg twice a day.
+You can take it as a supplement.
+A typical dosage is 500 milligrams twice per day.